coolzilj/ComfyUI-LJNodes/README.md

 6. `Alt + W/S/A/D` to align selected nodes.
-7. `Alt + H/V` to distrubute horizontal/vertical spacing evenly.
+7. `Alt + H/V` to distribute horizontal/vertical spacing evenly.

 ## Last but not lease
 If you find it useful or have special needs in your workflow, I'm open to your feedback.